juekr/LetterFeed/README.md

 # LetterFeed

-LetterFeed is a self-hosted application that transforms your email newsletters into tidy, readable RSS feeds.
-It connects to your existing email account, finds the newsletters you specify, and generates a unique RSS feed for each one.
+LetterFeed is a self-hosted application that transforms your email newsletters into RSS feeds.

+It periodically scans your email inbox via IMAP for new emails from the senders you've configured.
+When it finds a new email, it processes it, and adds it as a new entry to the corresponding newsletter's RSS feed.

 <div align="center">
   <img src="./screenshot.png">
 </div>

-## Features

-- **Email to RSS Conversion:** Automatically converts emails from specified senders into a standard RSS feed.
-- **Content Extraction:** Optionally, LetterFeed can extract the main article content from the email body.
-- **Email Management:** Can automatically move processed emails to a specified folder in your inbox to keep things organized.
-- **Easy to Use Interface:** A simple web interface to manage your newsletters and feeds.
-- **Authentication:** Optional username + password auth.

-## How It Works

-LetterFeed periodically scans your email inbox via IMAP for new emails from the senders you've configured.
-When it finds a new email, it processes it, and adds it as a new entry to the corresponding newsletter's RSS feed.

 ## Getting Started